NerveNetwork (NVT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NerveNetwork Historical Price

-According to the latest data gathered on NerveNetwork live price page, the current price of NerveNetwork is 0.00261552USD.
-The circulating supply of NerveNetwork(NVT) is 417.98M NVT , giving it a market capitalization of $1.09M.
+According to the latest data gathered on NerveNetwork live price page, the current price of NerveNetwork is 0.00234681USD.
+The circulating supply of NerveNetwork(NVT) is 418.20M NVT , giving it a market capitalization of $981.44K.

 The NerveNetwork Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NVT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.